balthazar-space/Balthazar-Keyboard-QMK-FW/README.md

-balthazar
+Balthazar

-Open-hardware laptop computer modules
+Open-hardware laptop computer modules.

 Modules as presented at https://balthazar.space/wiki/Balthazar and at https://github.com/balthazar-space with the main aim for team access

 # balthazarKeyboardQMK

-Balthazar open-hardware laptop - QMK firmware https://docs.qmk.fm/ for keyboard and touchpad module
+Balthazar open-hardware laptop - QMK firmware https://docs.qmk.fm/ for keyboard and touchpad module.

 QMK firmware is a natural solution for ATmega 32u4 based keyboards.
 Copy the balthazar folder above into keyboards folder of your qmk_firmware installation.

 balthazar_default.hex is a compiled default keymap version.
 It is for caterina bootloader ATmega 32u4 chips taken from Chinese Sparkfun Pro Micro clones.

-At this point only the default keymap is tested: (no touchpad-trackball support no OLED display yet) also the security module is in testing phase.
+At this point only the default keymap is tested and working.
+There is rather limited touchpad-trackball support and no OLED display support yet, also the security activation password module is in early testing phase.